Director – Business Development

 An industry veteran, Steve applies his vast knowledge and understanding of the technology and the market to create connections that bring value to customers and IMT alike.

-As General Manager of Ingersoll Axles, Doug brings with him over 16 years of manufacturing experience.
+As Director of Operations of the IMT Transportation Group, Doug brings with him over 16 years of manufacturing experience.
 Most notably, he has held positions with TRW Automotive and IMT as both a Quality Engineer and Quality Manager.

 Doug holds an Honours B.A. from the University of Waterloo with additional education in Operations Leadership from the Ivey School of Business.
 He is registered as a Quality Engineer with the American Society of Quality with experience in Lean Manufacturing and Six Sigma Problem Solving.
 Doug’s background enables him to lay the foundation for future growth and development to make Ingersoll Axles a competitive, quality-driven organization.